peterhinch/micropython-async/PRIMITIVES.md

 ``func`` Callback to run.
 Default ``None``.
 ``args`` Tuple of args for the callback.
 Default ``()``.

-Method:
-``signal_and_wait`` Coro.
-No args.
-Waiting on this will cause the coro to block until all other particpants are also blocking on the barrier.

 The callback can be a function or a coro.
 In most applications a function is likely to be used: this can be guaranteed to run to completion beore the barrier is released.

+The ``Barrier`` has no properties or methods for user access.
+Participant coros issue ``await my_barrier`` whereupon execution pauses until all other participants are also waiting on it.
+At this point any callback will run and then each participant will re-commence execution.
+See ``barrier_test`` and ``semaphore_test`` in asyntest.py for example usage.

 ## 3.4 Semaphore